This is the website for the author and writer William Rose

 I was very happy to present a lecture in July (2017) to AGIP in Archway, North London.
 This was particularly about the malady of 'hysteria' that was prevalent in the late 1800s and early 1900s and a popular diagnosis.
 I drew substantially from the research for my 'Madeleine' novel and the lecture contained much about the culture around 'hysteria', connecting it to the work of the Symbolist writers and artists of the time, whose imagery also features strongly in the lecture.

-I will be giving a lecture on Symbolist Art to the Lansdowne Club, Berkeley Square, London in November (2017).
-This is a private function, for members only, but I am very ready to speak about this subject to any interested groups or societies.
+I was very happy to give a lecture on Symbolist Art to the Lansdowne Club, Berkeley Square, London in November (2017).
+This was a private function, for members only, but I am very ready to speak about this subject to any interested groups or societies.
 Just E-mail me : firstname.lastname@example.org

 To return to the top of William Rose's website: please click here: A warm welcome and thank you for visiting